 Is Busan (Pusan) expensive to visit?

-Busan (Pusan) is a moderately priced destination with an average daily cost of $88.
-Compared to the rest of Asia, it is a moderately priced place to visit.
-It's ranked in the top 50% of cities in Asia for its travel costs, comparable to places like Osaka and Manila.
+Busan (Pusan) is a frequently visited and budget-friendly place to visit.
+With a daily average travel cost of $99, it's somewhat less expensive than most other destinations in the world.
+When compared to the rest of Asia, it is a moderately priced destination.
+It ranks in the top 50% of cities in Asia for its travel costs.
+Its travel costs are comparable with places such as Beijing and Manila.

 Haedong Yonggungsa Temple and the Haeundae Sea in Busan, South Korea.